Note

 - Have the When an agent calls the flow trigger and a response action of Respond to the agent.

 - Be configured to respond in real time, not asynchronously.
-The Asynchronous reponse toggle must be set to Off under Networking in the Respond to the agent action settings.
+The Asynchronous response toggle must be set to Off under Networking in the Respond to the agent action settings.

-- Respond to the agent within the 100 second action limit.
-Optimize the flow logic, queries, and the amount of data returned so that a typical run is below this 100 second limit.
-Actions in the flow that need to run longer can be placed after the Respond to Copilot action to continue to run up to the flow run duration limit of 30 days.
-For guidance on how to speed up your flows, see Speed up agent flow execution with express mode.
+- Respond to the agent within the 100-second action limit.
+Optimize the flow logic, queries, and the amount of data returned so that a typical run is below this limit.
+Actions in the flow that need to run longer can be placed after the Respond to the agent action to continue to run up to the flow run duration limit of 30 days.
+Learn more in Speed up agent flow execution with express mode.

 Prerequisites